manage/android-sdk-sample-app/INSTALL.md

 ###1.
 Download and Install the SDK
 The SDK for Android is available once you [sign up](https://www.appsponsor.com/user/registration).
 The Manage Publisher SDK includes everything you need to serve full screen interstitial, video, and playable ad units.

-The SDK for Android can be downloaded [here](https://www.appsponsor.com/downloads/AppSponsor-Android-3.1.zip).

 For an example, please see our [sample app](https://github.com/manage/android-sdk-sample-app).

 ###2.
 Eclipse Integration